lightlytics-terraform/lightlytics-module/flowlogs_lambda/README.md

-Lightlytics Network Traffic Activity (Flow Logs) Terraform Module
+Stream.Security Network Traffic Activity (Flow Logs) Terraform Module
 =================================================================
-This module is in charge of creating VPC flow logs with a custom format and sending it over to Lightlytics.
+This module is in charge of creating VPC flow logs with a custom format and sending it over to Stream.Security.
 Integrating with this module will help you analyze and troubleshoot network traffic activity and quickly identify issues in your cloud environments using enriched and detailed logs across VPCs, services, clusters, workloads, network components, and much more.

 Requirements
 ------------
-- Must be used with Lightlytics [provider](https://github.com/lightlytics-terraform/lightlytics-provider.git) module
+- Must be used with Stream.Security [provider](https://github.com/lightlytics-terraform/lightlytics-provider.git) module
 - Must be used with [basic integration](https://github.com/lightlytics-terraform/lightlytics-module/tree/main/basic_integration) module while adding the following variable: `enable_cloudtrail = true`